Study Abroad? Top 20 Need-To-Knows To Travel Smart

 8. SORT OUT YOUR ACCOMMODATION

-- When you choose to study abroad, you have to get your accommodation sorted out before landing there.
+- When you choose to study abroad, you have to get your accommodations sorted out before landing there.

-- The first preference to look out is the university itself as they offer house guarantees to their students.
+- The first place to look is the university itself, as they offer house guarantees to their students.
 It may be either self-catered or catered.

-- If you choose for private rentals, do check all the facilities provided by the landlord before signing the rental agreement.
+- If you choose private rentals, check all the facilities provided by the landlord before signing the rental agreement.

 9. RESEARCH YOUR STUDY DESTINATION:

-- One of the most exciting parts about going to study abroad is that you get to explore a new place, new people and new culture.
+- One of the most exciting parts of going to study abroad is that you get to explore a new place, new people, and a new culture.

-- There is no harm in really getting to know your way around the country’s customs, law, weather, etc.
+- There is no harm in really getting to know your way around the country’s customs, laws, weather, etc.

-- Look up the landmarks and tourist attractions over there and plan for weekend trips with your friends to really maximize your time.
+- Look up the landmarks and tourist attractions over there and plan weekend trips with your friends to really maximise your time.

 10. FIGURE OUT PUBLIC TRANSPORTATIONS:

-- This will help you to get details in terms of time, cost and distance between the places in that country that you may want to visit.
+- This will help you get details in terms of time, cost, and distance between the places in that country that you may want to visit.

-- Sometimes yearly student passes for the bus/train may help you save the cost.
+- Sometimes yearly student passes for the bus or train may help you save on the cost.
 If yes, invest in such passes with student discounts.

 11. GET YOUR HEALTH AND TRAVEL INSURANCE COVERED:

-- If you already have any health insurance, check whether it covers while you are abroad.
+- If you already have any health insurance, check whether it covers you while you are abroad.

-- For few countries, you may have to pay the health surcharge as a part of your visa application.
+- In a few countries, you may have to pay the health surcharge as part of your visa application.

-- Don’t forget to take a travel insurance which covers the extra expenses which may occur due to loss of your belongings, cancelled travel plans, serious illness or injury, etc.
+- Don’t forget to take out travel insurance that covers the extra expenses that may occur due to loss of your belongings, cancelled travel plans, serious illness or injury, etc.

 12. SET UP A STUDENT BANK ACCOUNT: